cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 ### Firewall Evasion

 The Windows firewall blocks ICMP packets by default, which causes nmap to think that no host exists.
-The -Pn flag works around this by having nmap scan an IP even if no ping response is recorded (this makes scans hang for a *long* time when there really isn’t a host at the other end though!).
+The -Pn flag works around this by having nmap scan an IP even if no ping response is recorded (this makes scans hang for a *long* time when there really isn't a host at the other end though!).

 On a local network, another work-around is to use ARP packets.
 Seems better to do this.